Eudorajab1/jasmin_smsc_gui/README.md

 ```
 If docker is not installed you will need to install it before proceeding

-Create a directory to store your docker-compose file
+Create a directory of your choice to store your docker-compose file

 ```
 $ mkdir /opt/scripts/jasmin